nedeljkovignjevic/checkers-game/README.md

 ## Dataset used for training
  -> http://www.fierz.ch/download.php

- About 20000 games, results are mostly draw (about 14000) - not so great dataset for neural nets but i can't find better one.
+ About 20000 games, results are mostly draw (about 14000) - not so great for neural nets but i can't find better one atm.
  </br></br>

 ## Requirements